mugil02/SparkandPython/README.md

 ## Reporting(note)

-We have included detailed comments within the Spark job scripts and Jupyter Notebook files to explain our analysis approach and interpretation of results.
-You can find these explanations within each file.
+We have included detailed comments within the Jupyter Notebook file to explain our analysis approach and interpretation of results.
+You can find these explanations within the file.

 ## Analysis Sections

 ### Trip Analysis

-In the `trip_analysis` section, we explore and analyze various aspects related to taxi trips, such as trip duration, distance, and pickup/drop-off locations.
-We delve into patterns and trends to uncover insights about taxi usage within NYC.
+In the `trip_analysis` section, we analyze various aspects of taxi trips, such as trip duration, distance, and pickup/drop-off locations.
+We delve into patterns and trends to uncover insights about taxi usage in NYC.

 ### Tip Analysis

 The `tip_analysis` section focuses on analyzing tip-related data.
-We examine factors that influence tip amounts, such as trip distance, time of day, and location, to provide a deeper understanding of tipping behavior.
+We examine factors influencing tip amounts, such as trip distance, time of day, and location, to provide a deeper understanding of tipping behavior.

 ### Fare Analysis